 We do not bleach or scour our wool, or strip it of its lanolin (a natural soil and stain inhibitor that we covet and preserve by never compromising the basic character of the wool fibers by bleaching or stripping).
 This allows our rugs to remain inherently soil and stain resistant.

 Wool is non-allergenic and has been proven hygienically safe in medically sensitive areas.
-Wool does not promote the growth of dust mites or bacteria, and actually contributes to air purity in buildings by absorbing polluting gases.
+Wool does not promote the growth of dust mites or bacteria, and actually contributes to air purity in buildings by absorbing polluting gasses.
 Walking safety is also assured by its non-slip and non-abrasive characteristics.
-As an additional bonus, wool offers superior sound and heat insulation properties.
+As an additional bonus, wool offers superior sound and heat insulation properties

 Tufenkian's 100% wool Shakti quality has achieved successful testing results, making it perfectly suitable for heavy use in residential settings.
 Silk is one of the strongest natural fibers, and the silk we use in our Tibetan carpets is stronger and more durable fiber than any low or medium grade wool.
 Silk is not as elastic as wool nor is it as resistant to soiling or staining when compared to high grade wool.
 In addition to the durability of the yarn, the elasticity and the high content of lanolin in natural wool offer an easily maintained and cleanable carpet.